BalanaguYashwanth/UrlShortner-NestJs/README.md

 - Browser and device types

-- All these analytics access via analytics api listed in API documentation
+- All these analytics access via analytics api listed in API documentation.

 #### API output